Heisenberg's uncertainty principle in the PTOLEMY project: a theory update: Abstract

 \section{Abstract}

 We discuss the consequences of the quantum uncertainty on the spectrum of the electron emitted by the $\beta$-processes of a tritium atom bound to a graphene sheet.
 We analyze quantitatively the issue recently raised in~\cite{Cheipesh:2021fmg}, and discuss the relevant time scales and the degrees of freedom that can contribute to the intrinsic spread in the electron energy.
-We propose an experimental signature to test this theoretical understanding.
-We also perform careful calculations of the potential between tritium and graphene with different coverages and geometries.
+We perform careful calculations of the potential between tritium and graphene with different coverages and geometries.
 With this at hand, we propose possible avenues to mitigate the effect of the quantum uncertainty.